Trispyrazolylborate: Tp ligands

 As suggested by the resonance structures, the nitrogen centers that are not bonded to boron are basic.
 These centers bind to three adjacent sites of a metal such that the simple adducts have C_{3v} symmetry.
-The facial bonding mode is reminiscent of cyclopentadienyl ligands, although the ligand field stabilization energy of Tp^{−} is weaker as indicated by the fact that Fe(Tp)_{2} is a spin-crossover complex whereas ferrocene is low-spin.
+The facial bonding mode is reminiscent of cyclopentadienyl ligands, although the ligand field stabilization energy of Tp^{−} is weaker as indicated by the fact that FeTp_{2} is a spin-crossover complex whereas ferrocene is low-spin.

 The Tp ligands are usually prepared from the reaction of pyrazole with potassium borohydride: